-See Meal Service Requirements in Chapter 4 - Meal Service for guidance regarding accommodating disabilities that restrict a child's diet and the prohibition on separation by gender during SFSP meal service.
+See Meal Service Requirements in Chapter 4 - Meal Service for guidance regarding accommodating disabilities that restrict a child's diet and the prohibition on separation of male and female participants during SFSP meal service.

 Designation of Section 504 Coordinator

 CEs and sponsored sites that employ 15 or more people must designate one or more persons to coordinate compliance with Section 504 regulations.
 An existing employee may be designated to perform this function.